Caregiving support and learning

-We will give you practical support, along with the trust and flexibility you need to focus on the job of providing quality care, love, and a sense of belonging to the child or children and young people you care for.
+We will give you learning opportunities and practical support, along with the trust and confidence you need to focus on providing quality care, aroha, and a sense of belonging to the tamariki and rangatahi in your care.

 - other professionals – They might be teachers, doctors and counsellors, youth workers, or people working for NGOs or in the community.